 Type 3: where relevant, other categories of eligible costs: the rate is not applied to them and they are not calculated with the flat rate.

 When using a flat rate financing system the managing authority must define the categories of costs falling under each type: any category of expenditure is clearly included in one — and only one — of the three types.
-Note that in some cases, one type can be defined by opposition to another type (for instance indirect costs are considered as all the costs that are not direct).
+Note that in some cases, one type can be defined by opposition to another type or the other types (for instance, in a system where there are only direct (type 1) and indirect costs (type 2), indirect costs could be considered as all the eligible costs that are not eligible direct costs).

 The Regulation does not put any restriction on categories of eligible costs that might be used for flat rate financing.
 However, the main objective of using flat rates should be simplification and reduction of the error rate.
 Hence, flat rates are best suited to costs that are relatively low and for which verification is costly.

-Specific flat-rate financing systems to calculate indirect costs detailed in the Regulations
+Specific flat rate financing systems to calculate indirect costs detailed in the Regulations

 Calculation methods for indirect costs